 Why is my radon fan so noisy?

-Have you wondered why your radon fan is so loud?
+Have you wondered why your radon fan blower is so loud?
 There are quite a few possibilities for that, which I’ll explain here, starting with the most common culprit: age.

 First, how old is your system?
 When did you last perform a radon test?
 The US EPA recommends all US homes be tested at least once every five years.
 Homes with existing mitigation systems should actually be tested more often: once every two years.
 If you read my article on maintaining your radon system, you’ll know that radon testing is the number one maintenance task.